-If your portable unit goes into storage during your move and you don’t pay your bill, your property could end up being auctioned off to repay your debt, just as it would at a traditional storage facility, said Godfrey.
+If your portable unit goes into storage during your move and you don’t pay your bill, your property could end up being auctioned off to repay your debt, just as it would at a traditional storage facility.

 10. You Might Have Uninvited Guests.